sarv19/image-gallery/README.md

 ## Contributing

-We welcome contributions to enhance the functionality and features of this project.
+You are welcomed contributions to enhance the functionality and features of this project.
 Feel free to open issues or submit pull requests on GitHub.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.